vrurg/raku-Test-Async/docs/md/Test/Async/Manual.md

 ### *Test bundle* or just *bundle*

-A module or a class implementing a set of test tools or extending/modifying the core functionality.
-A bundle providing the default set of tools is included into the core and implemented by [`Test::Async::Base`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.1/docs/md/Test/Async/Base.md).
+A module or a role implementing a set of test tools or extending/modifying the core functionality.
+A bundle providing the default set of tools is included into the framework and implemented by [`Test::Async::Base`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.1/docs/md/Test/Async/Base.md).

 ### *Reporter*